VaishaliMJ/Python_and_Machine_Learning_Projects/AutomationProjects/readme.md

 ## 📌 Overview
-This folder contains the different Python Automation Projects
+This folder contains the Python Automation Projects

 <table>
       <thead>